The 10 Best Herbs for Women’s Health

 Symptoms of Menopause

-Dong quai has the ability to relieve the symptoms of menopause.
-A component of dong quai, ligustilide, has shown to have antispasmodic activity and relax the uterine muscles.
+Dong Quai can relieve the symptoms of menopause.
+A component of dong Quai, ligustilide, has shown to have antispasmodic activity and relax the uterine muscles.

 Makes Bones Stronger

 Osteoporosis is a leading problem for women in older age.
-Menopause causes the levels of estrogen to decline and this effects bone density since estrogen regulates bone formation and breakdown.
+Menopause causes the levels of estrogen to decline and this affects bone density since estrogen regulates bone formation and breakdown.

 Reduces Blood Sugar Levels